-William J. Shaw Center for Children and Families Assistant Professor of Psychology
+William J. Shaw Center for Children and Families Associate Professor of Psychology

 Ph.D.
 University of Rochester